How to replace the glass top on an electric cooktop

 If the glass top on your electric cooktop cracks or breaks, follow the step-by-step instructions in this cooktop repair guide to replace it.
-Read through the detailed instructions below before starting, then use a manufacturer-approved replacement part to make the repair.
+Read through the detailed instructions below before starting replacement of the glass top on your electric cooktop, then use a manufacturer-approved electric cooktop part to make the repair.

-This basic procedure works for common Kenmore, Frigidaire, Electrolux, Whirlpool, Amana, KitchenAid, and GE electric cooktops.
+This basic cooktop glass replacement procedure works for common Kenmore, Frigidaire, Electrolux, Whirlpool, Amana, KitchenAid, and GE electric cooktops.

 To keep your new cooktop looking new, follow the advice in our How to Care for a Radiant Cooktop Video.